 The open discussion is very beneficial for their creative topics, as students can share their progress and get feedback from others.
 Skillshare also can help premium members with production, course planning, and can even help with online course creation at their studio in New York.

-Skillshare is free for creating a premium online course.
+Skillshare is free for creating a premium course experience.
 They pay instructors $10 for paid membership referrals and monthly royalties for each minute of content watched.

 The remaining funds go to marketing and promoting classes, supporting the platform, and running day-to-day operations.
-This royalty system works for well established Skillshare teachers, as the more minutes watched, the more revenue you receive.
+This royalty system works for well established Skillshare teachers, as the more minutes watched, the more revenue share you receive.

-Only Offer Email Support.
+Another disadvantage is they only offer email support.
 Although Skillshare has helpful support articles, the only option to contact them is via email.

 Skillshare Review: Final Verdict